Catchiness: Analysis

-In response to the 2011 song "Call Me Maybe", which has been identified as a very catchy song, an article by ABC News listed some of its "catchiness factors."
+For example, the 2011 song "Call Me Maybe" by Carly Rae Jepsen has been identified as a catchy song.
+An article by ABC News listed some of its "catchiness factors."
 The article explains that it has a chorus which is "melodically easy on the ear, simple enough to stay in your head all day, and is topically appealing to Jepsen’s target pop demographic."
 It also briefly describes the concept of musical incongruity and its use within the song.
 In music, incongruity refers to the inclusion of varied or irregular musical and lyrical features, such as mispronounced words or unexpected syllable accentuation.
 These incongruities are intended to capture the listener's attention and to preserve their level of interest throughout the song, regardless of the simple and otherwise repetitive lyrical content.
 Songwriter/producer Eve Nelson was quoted saying, "a five-year-old could probably sing this, because it’s just so easy."
 As well as having lyrical hooks, the music itself can also be considered a hook.

-Musicologist Dr. Alison Pawley and psychologist Dr. Daniel Mullensiefen identified the following as factors of a song being catchy:
+Musicologist Dr. Alison Pawley and psychologist Dr. Daniel Mullensiefen identified the following as factors of a song to incite singing along: